-The last 6 months have been like no other.
+The last year has been like no other.

 Since March 2020, every person on the planet has had their life shaken by the COVID-19 pandemic in some way.
 In the midst of the hardship and challenges, there’s been the sense among many people that this period has helped us evaluate our lives and focus on what’s truly important.